Plus other technology-related terms you might come across

-Welcome to the acronym glossary for the Division of Information Technology!
+Welcome to the Division of Information Technology acronym glossary!

 4Help - is a service desk assisting the Virginia Tech community with computing-related questions (external name).

 AAR - stands for 'After Action Review' and is a structured review or de-brief (debriefing) process for analyzing what happened, why it happened, and how it can be done better by the participants and those responsible for the project or event.